ballerina-platform/module-ballerinax-mysql/ballerina/Module.md

 ```

 #### Using SSL
-To connect the MySQL database using an SSL connection, you must add the SSL configurations to `mysql:Options` when creating the `mysql:Client`.
+To connect to the MySQL database using an SSL connection, you must add the SSL configurations to `mysql:Options` when creating the `mysql:Client`.
 For the SSL Mode, you can select one of the modes: `mysql:SSL_PREFERRED`, `mysql:SSL_REQUIRED`, `mysql:SSL_VERIFY_CA`, or `mysql:SSL_VERIFY_IDENTITY` according to the requirement.
-For the key and cert files, the files must be provided in the `.p12` format.
+For the key and cert files must be provided in the `.p12` format.

 ```ballerina
 string clientStorePath = "/path/to/keystore.p12";